 - a.
-Either a heretical form of Christianity, as in Islam and Rabbinic Judaism 666-heretical in the sense it asserts a verbal revelation from an absolute God who has given us an absolute scripture.
+Either a heretical form of Christianity, as in Islam and Rabbinic Judaism 667-heretical in the sense it asserts a verbal revelation from an absolute God who has given us an absolute scripture.
 That is, it is aping the Christian worldview in some way, and we posit that because it does not maintain Christianity as a unit, it collapses into incoherence. - b.
 Irrationality or fideism, as in Hinduism, Buddhism, or so-called "primitive" religions or "New Age" spiritualities.

 The fundamental conception that Van Til believes establishes the unity of the varieties of non-Christian thought is the "univocal" and autonomous nature of their thought.
 That is, the mind and intellect of humanity is deemed sufficient apart from God to explain and correctly understand reality.
-However, Van Til asserts like Kant that natural arguments can only ever establish a God which is a part of
+However, Van Til asserts like Kant that natural arguments can only ever establish a God which is a part of nature.
+Thus, it is only on the basis of a transcendent transcendental of the Trinity both immanent and

-666 Rabbinic Judaism is based on the Talmud and not Moses.
+667 Rabbinic Judaism is based on the Talmud and not Moses.
 Although the Talmud claims to be offering a commentary on Moses, it advances doctrines and views that are antithetical to the covenantal religion of Abraham of which Christianity is the fulfilment.
 It runs into many volumes and is historically the development of the religion of the Pharisees.

-667 Most practitioners familiar with Hindu meditation and transcendental meditation, would consider so-called "New Age" spiritual practices and experiences identical.
+668 Most practitioners familiar with Hindu meditation and transcendental meditation, would consider so-called "New Age" spiritual practices and experiences identical.
 Many "New Age" groups have as their head a guru as in Hinduism, often from a Hindu nation.
 Just as Buddhism is considered a localization of a form of Hinduism with the same basic perspective, "New Age" is a Westernized version of Hinduism that might also import a lot of Western psychology and life-coaching to offer an eclectic spirituality.

-668 "Univocal" is used by Van Til in the sense that there is no Creator-creature distinction recognized in the quality (not just the quantity) of the reasoning.
+^{669 &}quot;Univocal" is used by Van Til in the sense that there is no Creator-creature distinction recognized in the quality (not just the quantity) of the reasoning.
 Van Til asserted that our reasoning should be analogical in the sense we are reinterpreting experience in terms of the guidance of God's revelation.
 As "analogy" is used elsewhere in analytic philosophy with a very different meaning, this led to a frequent misunderstanding of what Van Til meant when he asserted, we reasoned analogously to God.

-669 Van Til, Systematic Theology, 178-182.
+670 Van Til, Systematic Theology, 178-182.